Arsenal de Llavallol

-Club Arsenal de Llavallol or simply Arsenal de Llavallol is a defunct Argentine football club from the Llavallol district of Greater Buenos Aires.
+Club Arsenal de Llavallol or simply Arsenal de Llavallol is an Argentine football club from the Llavallol district of Greater Buenos Aires.
 The club would become the reserve team of Boca Juniors in 1964, Nevertheless Arsenal had a short life of only 20 years being dissolved in 1968.
+On March 4, 2024 it was refounded.

 Some prominent players of Boca Juniors started their careers at Arsenal, such as Angel Clemente Rojas, Rubén Magdalena, Antonio Angelillo, Vladislao Cap, Humberto Maschio, Natalio Sivo, and Norberto Shiro, among others.

 History

 Beginning

 Arsenal de Llavallol was established in Florencio Varela on 12 October 1948 by Aníbal Díaz, a fan of English football who was also the president, coach and business man of the club.
 The origins of the name "Arsenal" are unclear, but some sources state that Díaz would have taken the name from the homonymous English club.

 Arsenal had been founded with the purpose of participating in "Torneos Evita", the children's football championship organized by Fundación Eva Perón that was very popular by those years.
 After the team won the 1950 Evita's championship with a team formed by players drafted around the country, the Ministry of Finance of Argentina collaborated with Arsenal giving the club some lands located in Llavallol, Greater Buenos Aires, where the club built its headquarters and stadium, which was made of concrete instead of wood as many clubs had by then.
 Once the works finished, Arsenal requested Argentine Football Association (AFA) being affiliated to play the official tournaments of Argentine football league system.